giantswarm/docs/src/content/tutorials/app-platform/configuring-default-apps/index.md

 ## Overview

 Every cluster has a set of apps that are installed automatically at cluster creation time.
-This set of apps is defined in the [cluster app](https://github.com/giantswarm/cluster) and the list includes important applications that are mandatory to make the cluster work properly.
+This set of apps is defined in the [cluster app](https://github.com/giantswarm/cluster) and the list includes important applications that are mandatory to make the cluster work correct.
 Example of these apps are `coredns` and `cilium`.

 Normally it's advisable to stick to the default values for the configuration of those apps.
 Sometimes, though, some level of customization is needed.

 This page explains how to customize the configuration of such apps.

-## Find out what configs can be changed
+## Find out what configuration can be changed

-Customizing the app's configuration ultimately means providing overrides to the helm chart's default values for that app.
+Customizing the app's configuration means providing overrides to the helm chart's default values for that app.

-In order to find out what options you can customize for each app, you can refer to the app's default values file in the github repo.
+In order to find out what options you can customize for each app, you can refer to the app's default values file in the GitHub repository.

 For example, for the `coredns` app you can refer to this file: https://github.com/giantswarm/coredns-app/blob/master/helm/coredns-app/values.yaml